Workforce Intelligence March 6, 2026 ·

 Building a Listening Architecture

 The power isn’t in any single channel — it’s in the integration across channels.
-When pulse data, collaboration analytics, qualitative feedback, and manager insights all point to the same issue, you can act decisively.
-When signals diverge, you investigate further.
+When pulse data, collaboration analytics, qualitative feedback, and manager insights all point to the same issue, organizations can act decisively.
+When signals diverge, they investigate further.

 This requires a workforce intelligence infrastructure that can ingest, normalize, and connect data from multiple sources — with governance frameworks that protect privacy while enabling insight.